abduljavedkhan/abduljavedkhan/README.md

 - 🔭 &nbsp;I’m currently working on React-Native.

-- 🌱 &nbsp;I’m currently learning GraphQL API.
+- 🌱 &nbsp;I’m currently learning TypeScript and GraphQL API.

 - 🤔 &nbsp;I’m looking for help with getting a remote job